chnm/Scripto/README.markdown

 content management system that serves document images.
 MediaWiki is a good choice for the transcription database for several reasons:

-* It is the most popular wiki application and had a sizable and active developer community;
+* It is the most popular wiki application and has a sizable and active developer community;
 * Wiki markup is relatively easy to learn and there are useful WYSIWYG editors available;